The State of Iowa requires that “construction contractors” register with

 What do I need to do to get registered?

-Print and complete the application form below.
+Print and complete the new application form.
 Mail or deliver the

 completed form with all necessary attachments to 1000 East Grand Avenue,

 Could I be exempt from the $50 registration fee?